 Tape Up Extensions

-Tape is every lash artist’s must-have lash product!
-Not only does tape help hold down the bottom lashes, but it’s also a great tool that can aide in isolation.
-You can use tape to manipulate client’s lids to be able to isolate easier or to pull back extensions to help isolate harder to reach natural lashes too.
+Eyelash extension tape is every lash artist’s must-have lash product!
+Not only does tape help hold down the bottom lashes, but it’s also a great tool that can aid in isolation.
+You can use tape to manipulate the client’s lids to isolate easier or pull back extensions to isolate hard-to-reach natural lashes.
 If you don’t currently use tape to help with isolation, use it!
-It will save you so much time and will help you produce great quality lash extensions!
+It will save you so much time and will help you produce great-quality lash extensions faster.

 The most popular isolation method is weaving.
 I personally use this isolation method, and so do all my lash artist besties!
 It’s a great and quick way to isolate.
-But, if you weave your tweezers excessively through the lashes throughout the lash service, you’re wasting time.
-If you use the weaving technique, make sure you’re weaving with a purpose!
+But, if you weave your tweezers excessively through the lashes during the lash service, you’re wasting time.
+If you choose to use the weaving technique, hone your skills and make sure you’re weaving with a purpose!

 Creating relationships with your clients is so important.
 Your clients will be loyal if they consider you more than just their lash artist but rather their friend.
-But, it’s a catch 22.
+But it’s a Catch-22.
 Talking can be distracting to the last artist.
 Have you ever been so deep in a conversation that you stop lashing?
 That is time wasted!
 Does your client move their face when they talk?
-Well, that will slow you down too.
-Try to find the balance between the chit chat and the lashing.
+Well, that will slow you down, too.
+Try to find the balance between chit-chatting and lashing to lash faster.

 Now, at the end of the day, practice, practice, practice is the only thing that will improve your timing with quality lash extensions.
 Having a few pointers to help you along that road never hurts, though!
 Hopefully, our tips help you to learn to lash faster.
 Try these six things, and I promise you will see a difference in your speed and your pocket!

 Learn advanced techniques to create quality lash extensions!
 Sign up for our Advanced Volume Class to get faster at lash extensions.